-wavey garms: britain's most notorious streetwear site is publishing a book
+britain's most notorious streetwear site, wavey garms, is publishing a book

-Andres Branco's South East London adolescence – think Jungle raves and fresh Moschino – led him to set up Wavey Garms, the 80k strong Facebook page, which is now been immortalised in a new photography book.
+Andres Branco's cult site Wavey Garms — inspired by his South East London adolescence of Jungle raves and fresh Moschino — has now been immortalized in a new photography book.

 "It didn't happen in a boardroom over night, it started from the working class subcultures of South London in the early 2000s.
 Anyways, the book will explain everything."